johnbaldwin3/react-sprint/prototypal-inheritance1.md

 ```
 The reason that `apple` is crunchy *stems* from the fact that it inherited crunchy from the `Apple` constructor when the `var apple = new Apple();` was instantiated.
 However, it would have been impossible without prototypal inheritance for `apple` to also be sweet without the declaration of `Apple.prototype = new Fruit();`.

- We can also learned that properties and methods can be overridden, so we see that `grape` returns `false` for the `hasSeeds` property because we gave the `Grape` constructor a property of being seedless.
+ We also learned that properties and methods can be overridden, so we see that `grape` returns `false` for the `hasSeeds` property because we gave the `Grape` constructor a property of being seedless.

  #### Is that the only way?
 Nope!